clipperhouse/split/README.md

 1267 ns/op	    378.07 MB/s	    1280 B/op	       1 allocs/op
 ```

-Overall, this package is a bit faster, but perhaps more importantly, notice the difference in allocations. `strings.Split` seems to have some sort of multiplying effect, as this benchmark uses a 400B string.
+Overall, this package is a bit faster, but perhaps more importantly, notice the difference in allocations.
+If you're on a hot path, reducing GC might add up and make you a "better neighbor".

 ### Testing